 I have a master’s degree in social work and worked as a psychotherapist for 7 years before leaving my career to build websites full time.
-I put in roughly ten years as a freelancer before entering a life phase where simple seemed better, and I’m now very fortunate to be starting a new adventure (more details to come!) in a remote customer service role.
+I put in roughly ten years as a freelancer before entering a life phase where simple seemed better, and I’m now very fortunate to work in a remote customer service role.

 I’m an extreme introvert who thrives working remotely from home.
 I love quiet, nerdy activities like reading (sooo much reading), writing, and making snarky comments about whatever my husband is watching on TV.
 I’d describe myself as having a ton of acquaintances and only a few friends, which is pretty ideal for me since I only have so much time and energy to spare.

 Family is the most important part of my life.
-My husband, Scott, is an EMT and currently in paramedic school, and Jayden, our adult son with autism, lives with us and our small herd of dogs.
+My husband, Scott, is an EMT and will be starting nursing school in 2024, and Jayden, our adult son with autism, lives with us and our small herd of dogs.
 We have a quiet but slightly chaotic existence, and I’m grateful every day for a spouse and son who can handle my various eccentricities with minimal eye rolling.
 In return, I take on all the mundane tasks (bills and finances, the all-important fridge calendar) and try to make sure everyone gets where they need to be on time.

 While I haven’t been a therapist for longer than I actually was a therapist at this point, I still believe all people deserve to be treated with dignity and respect, and I strive to be helpful to others anytime I see a need or opportunity.
 I support the right of every human being to find happiness in whatever way makes sense for them; life is short and I have enough to manage in my own life without trying to manage anyone else’s.